-Traditionally no, an antepost non-runner is settled as a losing bet, but that is entirely down to the bookmakers.
-Up until recently it was standard that all non-runner ante post bets were losing bets.
-But at some of the major events recently, bookies declared non-runner no bet specials on some of the ante post markets.
+Traditionally not, an ante-post non-runner is settled as a losing bet, but that is entirely down to the bookmakers.
+Up until recently it was standard that all non-runner ante-post bets were losing bets.
+But at some of the major events recently, bookies declared non-runner no bet specials on some of the ante-post markets.

 No bet means it’s void, therefore you got a refund.
 Bear in mind this was deemed a special promotional offer on certain races, like the Cheltenham Gold Cup, and is not standard practice.

 Ante-post can be normally found by either searching the exact race you want to bet on whilst on your chosen online bookmakers website or by navigating to the ante post or future racing sections.
 Again you’re looking for specific races within those categories like the Grand National or The Derby and they must be future races, listed before the overnight declaration.

-It should be like betting on a normal race card with either singles or e/w markets available.
+It should be like betting on a normal race card with either singles or each-way markets available.
 As they are treated as normal single bets, they can often be combined into multiples like a double, treble or accumulator.
 Read more on how to place a bet here.